Clinical and community placements can be at a variety of sites, usually on Vancouver Island.

 Student Forms for Practice

-A variety of student practice forms are required for both clincial and community placements.
+A variety of student practice forms are required for both clinical and community placements.
 Program specific information will be communicated with new students at the start of their programs.
 Students are required to opt into a Camosun student Office 365 account to process forms.

 Microsoft 365 Student Accounts